despawnerer/summarize/README.md

 -----

 	from summarize import summarize
-	summarize("Alice and Bob are friends.
-Alice is fun and cuddly.
-Bob is cute and quirky.
-Together they go on wonderful adventures in the land of tomorrow.
-Alice's cuddlines and Bob's cuteness allow them to reach their goals.
-But before they get to them, they have to go past their mortal enemy — Mr. Boredom.
+	summarize(u"Alice and Bob are friends.
+Alice is fun and cuddly." u" Bob is cute and quirky.
+Together they go on wonderful" u" adventures in the land of tomorrow.
+Alice's cuddlines" u" and Bob's cuteness allow them to reach their goals." u" But before they get to them, they have to go past their" u" mortal enemy — Mr. Boredom.
 He is ugly and mean.
-They will surely defeat him.
+They" u" will surely defeat him.
 He is no match for their abilities.")

 Online demo